odest/tauri-nextjs-template/README.md

 > [!WARNING]
 > Never commit your keystore file or passwords to your repository.
 Always use GitHub Secrets for sensitive information.

+#### 3.5.
+Merge the Release PR

+After completing the Android signing setup (or disabling the Android build), you can now safely merge the release-please Pull Request:

+1. Go to your repository on GitHub
+2. Navigate to the **Pull Requests** tab
+3. Find the PR titled `chore: release master` created by release-please
+4. Review the changes in the PR
+5. Click **Merge pull request**

+Once merged, GitHub Actions will automatically:

+- Build your desktop app (Windows, macOS, Linux)
+- Build your Android app (if signing is configured)
+- Create a new GitHub release with all binaries attached

+> [!TIP]
+> If you don't plan to build Android apps immediately, you can disable the Android build in `.github/workflows/release.yml` and complete the signing setup later when needed.

 ### Step 4: Start Building! 🚀